RobertoCastelli/quiz/README.md

-# A little story to live and die
+# QUIZ!

-> made this Quiz game for a special person.
+> I made this Quiz game just for the sake of fun.

 Enjoy!